-In a gas condensate reservoir, there are important differences between the flow regimes in the regions close to and far from the well.
-These different flow regimes are reflected in the requirements for relative permeability data for the deep reservoir and near well regions.
-Far from the well, flow rates are low, and liquid mobility is usually less important, except in reservoirs containing very rich fluids.
-In the near well region, both liquid and gas phases are mobile, flow rates are high, and the liquid mobility is important because of its effect on the relationship between $k{rg}$ and $k{rg}/k{ro}$ .
+In a gas-condensate reservoir, there are important differences between the flow regimes in the regions close to and far from the well.
+These different flow regimes are reflected in the requirements for relative permeability data for the deep reservoir and near-well regions.
+Far from the well, velocities are low, and liquid mobility is usually less important, except in reservoirs containing very rich fluids.
+In the near-well region, both liquid and gas phases are mobile, velocities are high, and the liquid mobility is important because of its effect on the relationship between k{rg} and k{rg}/k{ro} .

-'Depletion' Method.
-Relative permeabilities for the deep reservoir region are often measured in a core flood experiment, where the fluids in the core are obtained by a constant volume depletion (CVD) on a reservoir fluid sample.
-Relative permeabilities are measured at decreasing pressures from the fluid dew point, and increasing liquid saturation.
-In this type of experiment, the liquid saturation cannot exceed the maximum value in a CVD experiment, so that it is not possible to acquire data at the high liquid saturations which occur in the reservoir near to the well.
+Depletion Method.
+Relative permeabilities for the deep reservoir region are often measured in a coreflood experiment, where the fluids in the core are obtained by a constant volume depletion (CVD) on a reservoir fluid sample.
+Relative permeabilities are measured at decreasing pressures from the fluid dewpoint, and increasing liquid saturation.
+In this type of experiment, the liquid saturation cannot exceed the critical condensate saturation or the maximum value in a CVD experiment, so that it is not possible to acquire data at the high liquid saturations that occur in the reservoir near to the well.

-The 'depletion' experiment provides relative permeability data which are relevant to the deep reservoir, but there can be problems in interpreting the results due to the effects of IFT.
-Changes in liquid saturation are achieved by reducing pressure which results in a change of IFT.
-The increase in IFT as pressure falls may cause a large reduction in mobility, and Chen et al describe an example where the condensate liquid relative permeability decreases with increasing liquid saturation gas can be injected into the core from separate vessels, allowing relative permeabilities to be measured for a wide range of saturations.
-Results of gas condensate relative permeabilities measured by this technique have been reported by Henderson et al and Chen et al.
+The "depletion" experiment provides relative permeability data that are relevant to the deep reservoir, but there can be problems in interpreting the results due to the effects of IFT.
+Changes in liquid saturation are achieved by reducing pressure, which results in a change of IFT.
+The increase in IFT as pressure falls may cause a large reduction in mobility, and Chen et al.12 describe an example where the condensate liquid relative permeability decreases with increasing liquid saturation.

 Steady-State Method.
-The steady-state technique can be used to measure relative permeabilities at the higher liquid saturations which occur in the near well region.
-Liquid and
+The steady-state technique can be used to measure relative permeabilities at the higher liquid saturations that occur in the near-well region.
+Liquid and gas can be injected into the core from separate vessels, allowing relative permeabilities to be measured for a wide range of saturations.
+Results of gas-condensate relative permeabilities measured by this technique have been reported by Henderson et al.^{2,6} and Chen et al.12

-A schematic diagram of the equipment used by AEA Technology for these experiments is shown in Figure 1.
-At the start of the experiment the core contains gas condensate and connate water above the dew point pressure.
-The pressure is then reduced so that a liquid phase forms.
-Equilibrium gas and liquid are then injected into the core.
-(The gas and liquid are at equilibrium at the core pressure.)
-Different saturations are achieved by varying the proportions of gas and liquid.
-We have used this rig to measure relative permeability data with gas condensate fluids for a number of reservoir and outcrop cores, and have observed the increased mobility at high capillary number, first reported in Reference 2.
+Fig. 1 shows a schematic diagram of the equipment used for steady-state experiments by AEA Technology.
+At the start of the experiment the core contains gas condensate and connate water above the dewpoint pressure.
+The pressure is then reduced so that a liquid phase forms by retrograde condensation.
+Equilibrium gas and liquid are then simultaneously injected into the core.
+(The gas and liquid are in equilibrium at the core pressure.)
+Different satu-